TUMFTM/Eco_Driving_Toolbox_for_BEVs/README.md

 This repository provides a toolbox for tank-to-distance-eco-driving for battery electric vehicles.
 Thereby, the losses of battery, power electronics, motor, and gearbox are incorporated and minimized.
 Based on tabulated data (loss maps) of the single components meta-models can be generated, which can be used within the optimization.
 The speed profile is optimized according to the users preferences (jerk, acceleration, energy, distance to the leading vehicle, ...).
-A route optimization (R) for optimizing die speed along a given route without a leading vehicle as well as an moving horizon speed planner (M) to simulate an adaptive cruise control is included.
+A route optimization (R) for optimizing the speed along a given route without a leading vehicle as well as an moving horizon speed planner (M) to simulate an adaptive cruise control is included.
 The post-processing allows the simulation of the optimization results based on the original tabulated loss-models.